 Exposure: Full sun to partial shade

 Mustards are cool season plants that grow quickly and then bolt.
-Direct sow with frost protection as early as February or without protection from early March to the end of May.
+Direct sow with frost protection as early as late winter or without protection from early to late spring.
 Sowing short rows every 3 weeks allows for a continuous harvest of both baby leaves and full sized plants.
-Sow in September for late fall and winter harvests.
+Sow again in late summer for late fall and winter harvests.
 Optimal soil temperature: 21°C (70°F).
 Seeds should sprout in 5-10 days.

 If growing to full size, sow 3-4 seeds in each spot you want a plant to grow.
 Sow 5mm-1cm (¼-½”) deep and thin to the strongest plant, spaced 10-15cm (4-6″) in the row.
 All mustards can be grown in containers for baby salad greens.
 Sow these as you would mesclun mixes, with seeds spaced as near as possible to 1cm (½”) apart.

 Days to Maturity: From direct sowing.

 Ideal pH: 6.0-6.5.
 One cup of complete organic fertilizer will provide nutrition for 3m (10′) of row.
 Water regularly.
 Expect mustards to bolt in hot weather.
 Provide protection in winter by using a cloche or heavy row cover.
 At all other times, plan on growing fast and harvesting fast, like spinach.
 Planting short rows every two weeks works best for the home garden for a constant harvest.